Nedomas/myfriendisafounder/interviews/dima/going-since-then.md

 stupid to think it would work.
 We ended up by making a responsive web that works on all devices.

-We we're getting feedback from our first users but we guessed a lot of things wrong anyways.
+We were getting feedback from our first users but we guessed a lot of things wrong anyways.